Sathvik902/Language-detection-Model/README.md

 # LDM

-This is a language detection model with detects the language of the text provided.
+This is a language detection model that detects the language of the text provided.

 # Built using: